hctwist/computational-graph/README.md

 Priming **must** be done before firing any nodes, and nodes **cannot** be added to a graph after it has been primed.

-### Fire Paths
+### Firing

-When a node is fired, the graph creates a 'fire path' which determines the order of individual nodes to compute.
-This is constructed based on the dependencies between nodes and guarantees that:
+When a node is fired, the graph determines a path to fire nodes.
+This is constructed based on the dependencies between nodes and guarantees that all inputs have been fired before dependents are computed.

-- No nodes will be computed twice
-- Only nodes of which their input's have changed will be computed
+### Short Circuiting and Fallback

 If a node outputs nothing, then the fire path will short circuit and all dependent nodes in the path will also output nothing.
+It follows that if any of a node's inputs output nothing, it will not be computed.

 ## Nodes